metricshilab/manual/deployment.md

 4. **Heroku deployment**

-	* Using your command line terminal, cd into the directory, then do 3 things:
+	* In a command line terminal, `cd` into the directory, then do 3 things:

 		1. Create an Heroku app
 	    ```